-"In an action under [the Paternity Act], the court shall enter an order of filiation declaring paternity and providing for the support of the child under 1 or more of the following circumstances:
+"In an action under [the Paternity Act], the court must enter an order of filiation declaring paternity and providing for the support of the child under 1 or more of the following circumstances:

-- (a) The finding of the court or the verdict determines that the man is the father. - (b) The defendant acknowledges paternity either orally to the court or by filing with the court a written acknowledgment of paternity.[14] - (c) The defendant is served with summons and a default judgment is entered against him or her. - (d) Genetic testing under [MCL 722.716] determines that the man is the father."
-MCL 722.717(1)(a)-(c).
+- (a) The finding of the court or the verdict determines that the man is the father. - (b) The defendant acknowledges paternity either orally to the court or by filing with the court a written acknowledgment of parentage.[15] - (c) The defendant is served with summons and a default judgment is entered against him or her.